Helping millions of people navigate the world of technology.

 DISM /Online /Cleanup-Image /RestoreHealth

-If none of the above solutions work, you may have to go for the nuclear option of uninstalling and reinstalling Windows Terminal.
-Thankfully, it’s quite easy to do so.
+If none of the above solutions work, you may need to resort to the nuclear option of uninstalling and reinstalling Windows Terminal.
+Here’s how to do it.

-Step 1: Open the Start menu and search for the Terminal app.
+Step 1: Open the Start menu and search for Terminal.
 Right-click on the first result and select Uninstall.

 Step 2: Select Uninstall to confirm.

-Step 3: Open Microsoft Store on your PC and search for Windows Terminal.
-Click the Install button to Install the app.
+Step 3: Open the Microsoft Store on your PC and search for Windows Terminal.
+Then, click the Install button to download the app.

 Was this helpful?